unitedstates/congress-legislators/README.md

 Other Scripts
 ----------------------
-The ballotpedia field has been created using code from james michael dupont, To git@github.com:h4ck3rm1k3/rootstrikers-wikipedia.git in the branch ballotpedia running the script compare.py and merging the dump.yml output.
+The ballotpedia and opencong field has been created using code from James Michael DuPont, which extracts the links from wikipedia and  ballotpedia itself.
+To git@github.com:h4ck3rm1k3/rootstrikers-wikipedia.git